bayunashr/gopoll/README.md

 # gopoll

-simple app for polling using gin with postgres
+simple app for open polling using gin with postgres

 ### api documentation is wip